FAQ About Truck Accidents

 Don’t see your question listed above?
 Don’t worry.
 And even if you do, we strongly urge you to make an appointment with Armando Personal Injury Law to talk about your potential legal case.
 Each truck accident is unique and often presents different challenges.
 That’s why it’s important to understand your legal options before making any important decisions.

-Get the help you need from a truck accident lawyer who gets results
+Get the help you need from an accident lawyer who gets results

 The clock is ticking after your truck accident.
 In most cases, you only have a limited amount of time to take legal action after your truck accident in Florida.
 Make sure you make your case matter.
-Contact Armando Personal Injury Law and schedule your free case evaluation with a Tampa truck accident attorney who cares about your case.
+Contact Armando Personal Injury Law and schedule your free case evaluation today.

 Yes.
+You should call the police.
 Truck accidents involving other vehicles are often very serious.
-Having an official police report for your Tampa truck accident may also likely make dealing with insurance companies easier after your crash.
-That’s because insurance companies carefully review accident reports when trying to decide how to compensate accident victims after a truck accident.
+Having an official police report for your Tampa accident may also likely make dealing with insurance companies easier after your crash.
+That’s because insurance companies carefully review accident reports when trying to decide how to compensate accident victims after their accident.

 Yes.
 There are several reasons why you should have a doctor examine you after your truck accident.
 First, you could be seriously injured and need immediate medical attention.
 Second, insurance companies carefully review medical records when determining who and how much to compensate after a truck accident.
 If you don’t have a medical record of your injury, insurance companies may deny your accident claim.

-You don’t have to talk to the truck driver who caused your accident.
-If you decide to do so, simply get the truck driver’s name, address, phone number, insurance provider and the name and address of the trucking company the driver works for.
-Anything you say to the truck driver could be used to deny your truck accident claim.
+You don’t have to talk to the trucker who caused your accident.
+If you decide to do so, simply get the trucker’s name, address, phone number, insurance provider and the name and address of the trucking company the driver works for.
+Anything you say to the driver who’s at fault could be used to deny your truck accident claim.

 Always be suspicious of trucking companies or insurance companies that want to settle truck accident claims right away.
-What might seem like a fair settlement offer at first may not even come close to covering all your truck accident related expenses.
+What might seem like a fair settlement offer at first may not even come close to covering all your truck accident-related expenses.
+They want you to believe what they are offering is an average settlement, when that is usually not the case.
 That’s why we want to help you review your accident claim before agreeing to accept any offer.

 There’s no set dollar amount when it comes to truck accident claims.
 Some truck accidents may be worth a few thousand dollars.
 Others may be worth millions.
 That’s why it’s important to talk with a truck accident attorney as soon as possible after your crash.